hakanensari/vacuum/README.markdown

     response.valid?

-Cast response as a hash:
+Cast response as a hash.

     pp response.to_hash

-Grab a node:
+Grab a node.

-       response.node("Item"),
+    pp response.node("Item"),
        response.node("Error")

 Fetch another ASIN in a more DSL-y way.